rhysmoggs/ms3-cocktail/README.md

     Need to deploy again?
     You should just be able to add, commit and push, and if prompted enter your username and API key again.

-9. Click 'Open App' in heroku, and your project will be displayed here.
+10. Click 'Open App' in heroku, and your project will be displayed here.
-10. Due to the automatic deployment issues on heroku's part, any changes to your app will need to manually be updated by following step 8. again.
+11. Due to the automatic deployment issues on heroku's part, any changes to your app will need to manually be updated by following step 8. again.
+12. We need to create our tables on the Heroku database.
+In Heroku, on the top-right, clcik More > Run Console.
+13. Type `python3`
+14. Type `from cocktails import db` then `db.create_all()` then `exit()`